77Vincent/vinslider/README.md

 ### startFrom: Number
 > Determining from which item the slider or carousel starts.

 > *NOTE: The first item will be an index of 0 and so on.
-If the value is greater than the total number of items or less than 0, it will still start from 0*.
+If the value is greater than the total amount of items or less than 0, it will still start from 0*.

 ### moveBy : Number
-> How many items will be passed by each event: auto playing, controller, scrolling.
-(By default the value is 1)
+> How many items will pass by with each slide **(1 by default)**

 ### pager : Boolean
 > ture: Show the bullet.